-This guest post is by Coley Strickland of Birthmom Buds.
+This guest post is by Coley Strickland, a birthmother and co-founder of Birthmom Buds.

 I wear many hats in life: daughter, sister, friend, etc. Two of the most important hats I wear are Mother and Birthmother.
 They may sound similar but they are very different.